-In the event of a faculty member's death, the surviving household member and dependent children of the household member are eligible to continue Medical Plan coverage consistent with the provisions of the Consolidated Omnibus Budget Reconciliation Act (COBRA) by paying the university the necessary premiums for an additional thirty-six (36) months.
+In the event of a faculty member's death, the surviving household member and dependent children of the household member are eligible for medical benefits consistent with the provisions of the Consolidated Omnibus Budget Reconciliation Act (COBRA) by paying the university the necessary premiums for an additional thirty-six (36) months.
+After expiration of cobra benefits, an individual conversion policy is available from the carrier.